wandyezj/coding_practice/typescript-definition-language/README.md

 The goal: be able to define APIs in typescript and use these definitions to generate stubs for another language.

-All code will be written in typescript and executed with [ts-node](https://www.npmjs.com/package/ts-node) This is to keep things consistent and
+All code will be written in typescript and executed with [ts-node](https://www.npmjs.com/package/ts-node) This is to keep things consistent and maintainable.

 ## Goals

+### Language Reflection

-* define an API once in a typescript .d.ts file and have that API be reflected in multiple languages.
+APIs are defined once and reflected in multiple languages.

-* Document once in the .d.ts file and have that documentation be reflected in the multiple languages.
+* APIs contracts are defined once in a typescript definition language .d.ts file those contracts are reflected in multiple languages.
+* API contracts defined in other languages may be automatically translated to typescript definition language .d.ts files to onboard to the new pipeline.

+### Simple Definition

+There is one correct way to define API contracts that requires minimal input from developers.

+* Expected output from definitions is intuitive and obvious.
-* provide support for specific design patterns that enable common functionality.
+* Common design patterns are supported to enable common functionality.
     * events
-    * checking if an API or a set of APIs are supported.
+    * checking if an API (or a Set of APIs) is supported.

+### Automatic Documentation

+Documentation should be part of the API definition, including examples.

+* Minimize the amount of boilerplate that developers need to write for documentation.
+* Provide easy ways for developers to give examples of API usage.
+* Automatically generate end used documentation.
+* Allow this documentation to be reflected across languages.

+### Design Guidance

-* Enable automatic API design guidance to avoid common developer pitfalls.
+Defining easy to consume APIs is challenging, allow automatic design guidance to avoid common pitfalls.

-    * Do not allow two functions with the same name except that one ends in an s as this can be confusing and result in bugs that waste developers time.
+* Take experts experience and encode it to make it available to everyone.
 * Enforce common standard naming conventions to make things less confusing for API consumers.

+Example Patterns:
 * Every SetX must be paired with a GetX for convenience and testability (it's ok to have a readonly GetX without a SetX)
+* Do not allow two functions with nearly the same name except that one ends in an s, as this can be confusing and result in bugs that waste developers time.

+### Testing Stubs

+Provide support for automatic test stub generation.

+* Tests are the definition of the API contract.
+* Tests are documentation of the API contract.
+* Tests are the enforcement of the API contract.
+* Tests are ideally defined once and translated to other languages allowing each implementation to have the same test coverage.

+### Maintainability

 * Detect changes in API surface.
 * Provide support for marking APIs as:
     * Public